Michael Eriksson

 As I do not live in an English-speaking country, my exposure to some types of sources/settings/scenarios/whatnot is mostly from works of fiction, e.g. TV series.
 Real-life versions can differ, especially, as the woke mind-poison seems more common among fiction creators than in the population at large.
 (And might differ from group to group, e.g. based on age, level of indoctrination, or country-specific version of English.)
 Most non-fiction encounters come from sources like writings on the Internet and comparatively recent books.
 (Even in books just a few decades old, the situation was far better.)

-Examples given are representative and not actual quotes.
+Examples given are usually representative and not actual quotes.
 (Indeed, some real-life examples are so silly or illogical that I have problems remembering them, just like “to be or not to be” is easier to remember than “at ex to apple be”.)

-There is a considerable overlap with other texts, as certain types of examples and ideas naturally re-occur.
+There is a considerable overlap with other texts, as certain types of examples and ideas naturally recur.
 A key point of this text, unlike others, is to stress the artificialness of “they” in so many uses.

 Note that I have no objections to “they” when used correctly—as demonstrated by repeated own uses in this text.